Tare Lhamo

 Tāre Lhamo, a.k.a.
-Tāre Dechen Gyalmo (Earth Tiger Year 1938–2002), was a Tibetan Buddhist master, visionary, and treasure revealer (gter ston) who gained renown in eastern Tibet.
+Tāre Dechen Gyalmo (1938–), was a Tibetan Buddhist master, visionary, and treasure revealer (gter ston) who gained renown in eastern Tibet.
 She was especially praised for her life-saving miracles during the hardships of the Cultural Revolution and for extending the life-span of many masters.
 Local legends claim that her activities to benefit others swelled like a lake in spring.

 According to Tulku Orgyen Zangpo Rinpoche, one of her treasures was tying different types of knots with string as a skillful means to fulfill wishes or activities to benefit others.

 Early life

 Biographies

 Spiraling Vine of Faith: The Life of Liberation of the Supreme Khandro Tare Lhamois the official biography of her early life written by Pema Osal Thaye, a heart-son of Namtrul Rinpoche and Tare Lhamo.

 Another biography is Jewel Lamp of Blessings (gter ston grub pa'i dbang phyug gzhi chen nam sprul dang mhka' 'dro tva re bde chen lha mo zung gi mdzad rnam nyer bsdud byin rlabs norbu'i sgron me), written by Abu Karlo and published in 2001.

 After Tare Lhamo's marriage to Namtrul Rinpoche, her biography is continued in Pema Osal Thaye's biography of Namtrul Rinpoche, Jewel Garland: The Life of Liberation of Namtrul Jigme Phuntsok.